poleval/2025-smigiel/README.md

 ### Content

 Human-written texts originate from various sources and are available under open licenses for research purposes.
-Machine-generated texts are prepared using a range of open-source LLMs of different sizes: small (LLama 3.1 8B, Bielik 7B Instruct, Mistral 7B), medium (Bielik 11B Instruct, Mistral Nemo Instruct, PLLuM 12B Chat) and large [❌ TODO].
+Machine-generated texts are prepared using a range of open-source LLMs of different sizes: small (LLama 3.1 8B, Bielik 7B Instruct, Mistral 7B), medium (Bielik 11B Instruct, Mistral Nemo Instruct, PLLuM 12B Chat) and large [❌ TODO]

 The dataset texts cover the following domains: